ARTbio/startbio/docs/R-IOC/r11_apply.md

 !!! abstract "Take a break & Read"
-    In order to learn more about `apply` please go read carefully the section 1-2 of the [Chapter 4](https://ademos.people.uic.edu/Chapter4.html) of Erin Sovansky Winter
+    In order to learn more about `apply` please go read carefully the section 1-2 of the [Chapter 4](https://ademos.people.uic.edu/Chapter4.html) of Erin Sovansky Winter's book.

 ## Other Apply functions